buildkite/docs/pages/agent/v3/help/_oidc_claims.md

     <td><code>exp</code></td>
     <td>
       <p>Expiration time</p>
-      <p>Specifies the expiration time of the JWT, after which the token is no longer valid.
+      <p>Specifies the expiration time of the JWT, after which the token is no longer valid.</p>
-        Defaults to 5 minutes in the future at generation, but can be overridden using the
+      <p>Defaults to 5 minutes in the future at generation, but can be overridden using the
         <code>--lifetime</code> flag.</p>
       <p><em>Example:</em> <code>1669015898</code></p>
     </td>